Tuesday, December 22, 2020

 The Basics: The Dark Judges… IN SPAAAAAACE

 Analysis: The Dark Judges had their big epic, it was called Necropolis and it was great.
-But they are the villains that just won’t die, both in-story and in the imagination of the readers, such was the design brilliance of Brian Bolland, and the perfect blend of chills and laughs from Wagner and Grant.
+But they are the villains that just won’t die, both in-story and in the imagination of the readers, such was the design brilliance of Brian Bolland, and the perfect blend of chills and laughs from Wagner and Grant on the first two stories in particular.
 That said, it turns out there IS always room for one more Dark Judges tale, even in longer form.
 This time, Wagner doesn’t try to stray from the basic formula, he just does the formula really well, especially in the long second half where the plot gives way to the mechanics of an action film.

 That formula: put Dark Judges into confined setting; fill said setting with idiots that we the readers are happy to see die; send Dredd and Anderson in to sort it all out; remind readers that the amount of carnage caused is actually horrible; give each Dark Judge a chance to show off their attributes; let Dredd and Anderson be at once heroic, endangered, resourceful and stubborn.